What our researchers say

 The Carbon Management program has some big goals.
 What are the next steps and which time frames are we talking about here?

 It is true, our goals are big.
 That is why our Carbon Management R&D program also has a unique and very interdisciplinary program structure which enables us to meet these goals.
+Right now, around 100 colleagues from research and development as well as from the operating units are working closely together to achieve this.

 In the research context, 10 to 15 years of development time is typical, especially since we are mainly working here on truly groundbreaking technologies, which we want to implement.
 Of course, we want to accomplish everything quickly, but also as safely as possible.